openedx/frontend-enterprise/README.rst

 Preview changed packages in CI with Github Actions
 -----

-As a convenience, the ``lerna changed`` command is run for each push to determine which packages in the monorepo will be published should a PR get merged.
+As a convenience, a dry run of the ``lerna version`` command is run for each push to determine which packages in the monorepo will be published should a PR get merged.

 .. |Build Status| image:: https://github.com/edx/frontend-enterprise/actions/workflows/release.yml/badge.svg
    :target: https://github.com/edx/frontend-enterprise/actions